lisa-lumos/Snowflake/05-data-types.md

 # 5. Data Types
 ## Binary data input and output
-3 supported binary encoding formats: hex (default), base64, and UTF-8.
+3 supported binary encoding formats: hex (default, base16), base64, and UTF-8.

 Two session parameters determines how binary values are passed in and out of Snowflake: BINARY_INPUT_FORMAT and BINARY_OUTPUT_FORMAT, the default val for both is 'hex'.